vaibhavkrsi/n-queen/README.md

-# N-queen
+# N-queen Problem
-N queen problem
+The famous N-queen problem where N number of queens are placed in the chess board such that no two queens clash each other